bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

     ``` bash
     ./run_daft_single_node.sh
     ```
-    Note that this script writes the result to the head node for simplicity.
+    this script writes the result to the head node for simplicity.
 5. After inspecting the output, you can clean up any S3 resources created by running:
     ``` bash
     aws s3 rm s3://$BUCKET_NAME --recursive